GEM’s competency framework

 As part of our strategy to develop a highly skilled and respected heritage learning workforce, we have developed a new competency framework which underpins our GEM training programme.

 Competencies are a mix of the behaviours, attributes, skills and knowledge that are considered necessary to perform effectively at work.
 They can be a mix of what we bring to the job and performance outputs.
-Our former CEO & Chair, Dr John Stevenson, summaries below:
+Our former CEO & Chair, Dr John Stevenson, summarises below:

 GEM’s competency framework outlines the knowledge, skills and behaviours required of the heritage learning professional through eleven core competencies.
 Each competency is described at three different levels: foundation, experienced and leading/advanced.